tov/eecs214/hw/1/hw1.md

     formatting if you like) in which you describe the design of your program.
 In particular please discuss, briefly:

-      - how your file format solves the file length and tree transmission problems described above;

-      - how you tested your programs to ensure correctness; and
+      - how you tested your programs to ensure correctness and

       - anything that surprised you while doing this assignment.